 - The target ratio of net debt to EBITDAaL for telecoms activities will be maintained at around 2x in the medium term.

-Commenting on the publication of the 1st quarter 2019 results, Stéphane Richard, Chairman and CEO of the Orange Group, said:
+Commenting on the publication of the 1st half results, Stéphane Richard, Chairman and CEO of Orange Group, said:

 The entire press release is available on PDF file